Careers in Podiatric Medicine

 Podiatric doctors are accomplished medical professionals who specialize in the ankle, foot and lower leg.
 These health care experts provide a variety of treatments in medicine, ranging from foot and ankle procedures that help athletes get back to competing, to pain treatment therapies that help aging adults live more comfortable lives.

 While podiatrists must have an extensive understanding of the lower part of the body, these medical doctors must also have a firm understanding of the entire body to appropriately tackle a wide range of health conditions in a comprehensive way.
-What is a DPM doing may include:
+Day-to-day duties for a D.P.M. may include:

 - Providing consultations to patients

 - Performing diagnostic measures such as X-rays, lab testing and exams